By AILEEN JANEE CORPUS

 For others, this was just another way of living, but it is now harder due to pay cuts and layovers.
-Senior Celeste Chala at Redlands East Valley High School also experiences the hardship of balancing money: “My mom gets really stressed out even more now because the rent is higher especially in a house, even if she is paying half the rent.”
+REV senior Celeste Chala also experiences the hardship of balancing money, “My mom gets really stressed out even more now because the rent is higher especially in a house, even if she is paying half the rent.”

-Sophomore Brooke Rowan from Redlands East Valley and her family recognize the difficulty of adjusting to a lower budget: “As soon as we get [a check] we already know where the money is going, but we still seem to have a little bit of money to do some fun and cheap activities.
+REV sophomore Brooke Rowan and her family recognize the difficulty of adjusting to a lower budget, “As soon as we get [a check] we already know where the money is going, but we still seem to have a little bit of money to do some fun and cheap activities.
 Rowan and her family use their extra money “as vacations, trips to San Diego, [or] going to amusement parks.”

 Losing one’s home, or commonly known as eviction, is another effect of the pandemic; it can bring extreme amounts of stress due to the fact that the tenant must leave at a certain date without accounting the amount of belongings in the home.

 “It was the worst because the owner only gave us like a month to leave,” said REV sophomore Natalee Lopez, “and it was 10 years worth of stuff in the house”

 Renters living under the threat of eviction experience poorer self-reported health outcomes, such as high blood pressure, according to authors of a 2017 study published in ScienceDirect.

 “The [eviction] was stressful to [my mother’s friend],” said REV senior Celeste Chala, “it came to the point where [she was] so stressed out she had a seizure in Target.
 We were given a short amount of time and I believe that they expected us to pay some money up until move out day.”